How to Properly Sanitize Office Desks and Shared Workspaces

 Best Practices for Office Deployment

-• Utilize electrostatic sprayers at the end of each workday for thorough disinfection.
+• Utilize electrostatic sprayers at the end of each workday for thorough sanitization .

 • Focus on high-traffic areas such as conference rooms, break areas, shared desks, and office equipment.